rule

 Text 27-28

-For month's drinking water and eating air only they practiced with this mantra worshiping the Master of all Mantra's: 'Our obeisances unto Lord Nârâyana, the Great Soul residing eternally in the purest of goodness, the great swanlike personality upon whom we meditate.' [om namo nârâyanâya purusâya mahâtmane visuddha-sattva-dhisnyâya mahâ-hamsâya dhîmahi'].
+For months drinking water and eating air only, they used this mantra in their worship of the Master of all Mantras: 'Our obeisances unto Lord Nârâyana, the Great Soul residing eternally in the purest of goodness, the great swanlike personality upon whom we meditate.' [om namo nârâyanâya purushâya mahâtmane vis'uddha-sattva-dhishnyâya mahâ-hamsâya dhîmahi'].
 (Vedabase)

 Text 29

-They, in their meditations to populate the universe, were also approached, o King, by sage Nârada, who as before spoke in words that went deep:
+Oh King, in their meditations to populate the universe they were also approached by sage Nârada, who like before expressed himself in meaningful words:

-They too, meditating to populate the universe, were thus approached, o King, by sage Nârada who as before spoke in words that went deep: (Vedabase)
+They, in their meditations to populate the universe, were also approached, o King, by sage Nârada, who as before spoke in words that went deep: (Vedabase)

 Text 30

+'Oh sons of Daksha, please listen attentively to my instruction.
+All of you, follow the path of your brothers you care so much about.

 'O sons of Daksha, please listen attentively to my instruction.
 All of you, follow the path of your brothers you care so much about.

-'O sons of Daksha, please listen attentively to my instruction: 'Follow the path of your brothers, you all who care so much about them.
 (Vedabase)

 Text 31

-A brother faithful to the path of an elder brother knowing the dharma [see 6.1] is a pious person who may enjoy with the Maruts [the gods of the wind].
+A brother faithful to the path of an elder brother knowing the dharma [see 6.1], is a pious person who may enjoy with the Maruts [the gods of the wind].'
 (Vedabase)

 Text 32

+Saying this much Nârada, with his all-auspicious vision, departed from there, and so it came to pass that they followed the path of the brothers who preceded them, oh worthy friend.

 Saying this much departed Nârada with his all-auspicious vision from there, and so it came to pass that they followed the path of their brothers before them, o worthy friend.

-Saying this much departed Nârada with his all-auspicious vision from there and so did they come to follow the path of their brothers before them, o worthy friend.
 (Vedabase)

 Text 33

-In full compliance putting themselves in that direction, taking to the transcendental path, have they, like the nights that have parted in the west, till today not returned.
+The right way turned inwards thus taking to the transcendental path, have they, like the nights that have parted in the west, till today not returned.
 (Vedabase)

 Text 34

-At that very time observed the Prajâpati many inauspicious signs and heard he how as before from Nârada his sons had come to naught.
+At that very time observed the Prajâpati many inauspicious signs and heard he how, like before, because of Nârada his sons had come to naught.
 (Vedabase)

 Text 35

 He, overpowered in his grief for his children, became very angry with Nârada, and, meeting the devarishi, addressed him in fury with trembling lips.
+(Vedabase)

 Text 36